DestinyChescappio/CART-315/processes/journal.md

 2) Being able to hunt and eat wild animals for powerups (could be gory to some people due to cultural differences & triggers)
 3) A narrative/shmup/adventure game

-## Prototype Stage 1
+## Conceptualizing
-Description: Prototype 1 concsisted of a paper prototype to ensure that the methods/process of gameplay was efficient and fun for my peers to experiment.
+Description: The concept consisted of a paper prototype to ensure that the methods/process of gameplay was efficient and fun for my peers to experiment.
 In this stage, it was also meant to capture the game's motives and emotional feel of the game's aesthetics of cultural knowledge.
 The game consisted a variety of cards which were carried out through elements that players must collect which were:
 - Rocks + sticks = making an arrow
 - Arrow + caribou = making a Naskapi (Indigenous) hunter's clothing
 - Water + cedar = medicinal tea (healing element)